America has the best birthday party. I mean, come on: What can beat hot dogs, beer, and fireworks?

 5. Madeline Island/Bayfield, Wisconsin

-Lake Superior is a superior place to take in a 4th of July spectacle!
+Lake Superior is undoubtedly a superior place to take in a 4th of July spectacle!

 Camp on the mainland and take the ferry out to Madeline Island to watch the fireworks reflect and refract on this, the northernmost great lake.
 You can also make time to enjoy the Madeline Island Historical Museum and hiking trails in Big Bay State Park during your stay.